 - Used water flows into a grey water tank — where it’s held until it can be emptied at a designated dump station

-Using your shower while freedom camping
+How to use your campervan shower while freedom camping

 It’s not always easy to refill your freshwater tank in remote areas, so be mindful of your water usage while freedom camping.
 Keep an eye on the freshwater level on your control panel to make sure you don’t run out.